-- 1. Payment service providers that make use of the exemption referred to in Article 18 shall immediately report to the competent authorities where one of their monitored fraud rates, for any given payment instrument or type of payment transaction, exceeds the applicable reference fraud rate and shall provide to the competent authorities a description of the measures that they intend to adopt to restore compliance of their monitored fraud rate with the applicable reference fraud rates. - 2.
-Payment service providers shall immediately cease to make use of the exemption referred to in Article 18 for a given payment instrument or type of payment transaction in the specific exemption threshold range where their monitored fraud rate exceeds for two consecutive quarters the reference fraud rate applicable for that payment instrument or type of payment transaction in that exemption threshold range. - 3.
-Following the cessation of the exemption referred to in Article 18 in accordance with paragraph 2 of this Article, payment service providers shall not use that exemption again, until their calculated fraud rate equals to, or is below, the reference fraud rates applicable for that payment instrument or type of payment transaction in that exemption threshold range for two consecutive quarters. - 4.
-Where payment service providers intend to make use again of the exemption referred to in Article 18, they shall notify the competent authorities in a reasonable timeframe and shall before making use again of the exemption, provide evidence of the restoration of compliance of their monitored fraud rate with the applicable reference fraud rate for that exemption threshold range in accordance with paragraph 3 of this Article.
+- 1. Payment service providers that make use of the exemption referred to in Article 17 shall immediately report to the competent authorities where one of their monitored fraud rates, for any type of payment transactions indicated in the table set out in the Annex, exceeds the applicable reference fraud rate and shall provide to the competent authorities a description of the measures that they intend to adopt to restore compliance of their monitored fraud rate with the applicable reference fraud rates. - 2.
+Payment service providers shall immediately cease to make use of the exemption referred to in Article 17 for any type of payment transactions indicated in the table set out in the Annex in the specific exemption threshold range where their monitored fraud rate exceeds for two consecutive quarters the reference fraud rate applicable for that payment instrument or type of payment transaction in that exemption threshold range. - 3.
+Following the cessation of the exemption referred to in Article 17 in accordance with paragraph 2 of this Article, payment service providers shall not use that exemption again, until their calculated fraud rate equals to, or is below, the reference fraud rates applicable for that type of payment transaction in that exemption threshold range for one quarter.

-Article 21 Monitoring
+4. Where payment service providers intend to make use again of the exemption referred to in Article 17, they shall notify the competent authorities in a reasonable timeframe and shall before making use again of the exemption, provide evidence of the restoration of compliance of their monitored fraud rate with the applicable reference fraud rate for that exemption threshold range in accordance with paragraph 3 of this Article.

-1. In order to make use of the exemptions set out in Articles 10 to 18, payment service providers shall record and monitor the following data for each payment instrument and type of payment transaction, with a breakdown for both remote and non-remote payment transactions, at least on a quarterly basis:
+Article 20 Monitoring

-- (a) the total value of unauthorised payment transactions in accordance with Article 64(2) of Directive (EU) 2015/2366, the total value of all payment transactions and the resulting fraud rate, including a breakdown of payment transactions initiated through strong customer authentication and under the exemptions; - (b) the average transaction value, including a breakdown of payment transactions initiated through strong customer authentication and under the exemptions; - (c) the number of payment transactions where any of the exemptions was applied and their percentage in respect of the total number of payment transactions. - 2.
-Payment service providers shall make the results of the monitoring in accordance with paragraph 1 available to competent authorities and to EBA.
+- 1. In order to make use of the exemptions set out in Articles 10 to 17, payment service providers shall record and monitor the following data for each type of payment transactions, with a breakdown for both remote and non-remote payment transactions, at least on a quarterly basis: - (a) the total value of fraudulent or unauthorised payment transactions in accordance with Article 64(2) of Directive (EU) 2015/2366, the total value of all payment transactions and the resulting fraud rate, including a breakdown of payment transactions initiated through strong customer authentication and under each of the exemptions; - (b) the average transaction value, including a breakdown of payment transactions initiated through strong customer authentication and under each of the exemptions; - (c) the number of payment transactions where each of the exemptions was applied and their percentage in respect of the total number of payment transactions. - 2.
+Payment service providers shall make the results of the monitoring in accordance with paragraph 1 available to competent authorities and to EBA, with prior notification to the relevant competent authority(ies), upon their request.